SystemsApproach/ops/control.rst

 to represent a set of abstract objects, which is to say, it implements a *data model*.
-While there are several viable options for the specification language used to represent the data model, for Runtime Control we use YANG.
+While there are several viable options for the specification language used to represent the data model, for Runtime Control Aether uses YANG.
 This is for three reasons.
 First, YANG is a rich language for data modeling, with support for strong validation of the data stored in the models and the ability to define relations between objects.
 Second, it is agnostic as to how the data is stored (i.e.,